 I noticed signs that the airport at JFK is being redone.
 I think that is a great idea considering it is an incredibly busy US and world hub.

 Going easy on food consumption was not an option.
-A consolation is that the food here does not tend to be as filling as western-style cuisine typically would be.
+A consolation is that the food here does not tend to be as filling as western-style cuisine.

 In hindsight, eating on the plane was not a good idea.
-Eating less should be the mantra when flying and dealing with jet lag.
+Eating less should be the mantra when flying across time zones.
 The food on Cathay Pacific economy class was bland at best and consisted of too much animal flesh, in my opinion.

-Having consumed two cups of delicious, locally-grown coffee throughout that next day in Chiang Mai, I was able to stay awake until about 8 pm and wake up around 6 am.
+Having consumed two cups of delicious, locally-grown coffee throughout that next day in Chiang Mai, I was able to stay awake until about 8 p.m. and wake up at around 6 a.m.
 I confidently feel that I am now used to this whole different part of the world, its balmy tropical heat, and the Indochina time zone.

 I am now out of Bangkok and content with the fact that English has to be the lingua franca, while making baby steps with Thai.
 It is perfectly okay to only be able to speak a little bit or nitnoy.